GLOBAL COFFEEPLATFORM

 Solidaridad

-Andrea Olivar is an expert in sustainability with a special focus on coffee and has been working in the coffee sector for over a decade.
-She became Solidaridad’s Global Manager for coffee in 2017.
-Previous to that, she served as Solidaridad’s Country Manager for Colombia and as Head of the Sustainable Trade Platform (STP), a national sustainability platform (including coffee) that was created and facilitated by Solidaridad in 2012.
-Andrea Olivar was the Head of the Coffee Programme at Twin Trading during a period of six years.
-Twin Trading is an ethical trader based in London that works with smallholder coffee producers around the world to access international markets.
+Andrea Olivar is an expert in sustainability and has been working in the coffee sector for over 15 years.
+Andrea is the Director for Strategy and Quality for Solidaridad in Latin America.
+Previous to that, she served as Solidaridad’s Global Manager for Coffee, Country Manager for Colombia and as Head of the Sustainable Trade Platform, a national sustainability platform that was facilitated by Solidaridad since 2012.

 Ric Rhinehart